synthead/github-migrator/README.md

 Before you get started, you must have a Ruby environment on your system.
 If you get a Ruby version after you issue `ruby -v` on a command line, you're set.

-Next, you're going to install some gems.
+Next, you'll need to install some gems.
 This project leverages Bundler for its gem dependencies, so make sure it's installed by running `gem install bundler`.
 Afterwards, run `bundle install` from the project's root directory to install all the pretty little gems.
 Yes, they're pretty... don't judge!

 ## Configuration